 Planning on riding the Otago Central Rail Trail?
 Contact us for help in planning your itinerary and booking your trip.

 The Otago Central Rail Trail is the bike trail that started it all in New Zealand.
-Stretching from Clyde in the north to Middlemarch in the south, the trail runs along the old Dunedin to Clyde railway.
+Stretching from Clyde in the northwest to Middlemarch in the southeast, the trail runs along the old Dunedin to Clyde railway.
 This trail takes you on a cycling adventure of a lifetime, through 150 km of some of New Zealand's most memorable scenery and awe-inspiring gold mining history.

 Passing through old gold mining towns, over massive viaducts, under long dark tunnels, and across some truly remote and stunning Otago scenery the trail is steeped in history and adventure, telling the story of Otago's heritage.

 Riding the Otago Central Rail Trail takes anywhere from three to five days to complete.
 Much of the enjoyment of the journey is in the numerous cafes, restaurants and pubs scattered en-route, each boasting of the friendliest and most hospitable locals on the planet.
 A variety of accommodation options, bike services and tour operators to guide you or move your luggage makes this adventure a very easy prospect.

 As well as the main trail there are many excellent side-trips and add-ons for those looking to adventure further off the beaten track such as St Bathans, Ophir and Naesby.

 The following description of the Otago Central Rail Trail has been written for the direction Clyde to Middlemarch.
 This is the more popular direction due to the prevailing winds at the height of the summer.
 Others would argue that Middlemarch to Clyde is a better ride as the hardest hills (Chatto Creek to Omakau) and up to Lauder are both downhills.